 Willing to challenge status quo if it becomes tool of exploitation: Rajnath Singh

-New Delhi, Nov 05: India committed to respect various agreements with China for maintenance of peace along borders, Defence Minister, Rajnath Singh said.
+New Delhi, Nov 05: India committed to respecting various agreements with China for maintenance of peace along borders, Defence Minister, Rajnath Singh said.

 Amidst the border row with China, the Defence Minister also said, India determined to protect its sovereignty, territorial integrity in face of unilateralism and aggression.
-Peace can only be ensured through ability to deter war; we have attempted to build deterrence through capability development, Singh further added.
+Peace can only be ensured through ability to deter war; We have attempted to build deterrence through capability development, Singh further added.
 Singh made the comments at the National Defence College on its 60th anniversary.

 On Pakistan, Rajnath said that the country continues to remain adamant in the use of terrorism as a state policy.